JosephM101/Charging-Sound-Changer/README.md

 **I will not be registering with Google, and thus, this app's development will be stalled indefinitely beginning in September of 2026.**

-I am profoundly sad about this as I enjoyed making fun apps and tools for myself and for my friends, and the freedom that I've been lucky to enjoy for nearly 7 years now will be ripped away from me, and every other indie or hobbyist developer around the world.
+I am profoundly sad about this as I enjoyed making fun apps and tools for myself and for my friends, and the freedom that I've been lucky to enjoy for nearly 7 years now will be ripped away from me, and every other Android user around the world.
+Not just developers.

 For more information and to support the cause, please visit [keepandroidopen.org](https://keepandroidopen.org/).